 The income requirement is not very high and it varies based on the size of your household.
 Your income must be at least 100% of the federal poverty line for your new household size.

-If you do not meet the income requirement you may be able to use assets which you own to meet the requirements.
+If you do not meet the income requirement you MAY (or may not be-it depends on the country) be able to use assets which you own to meet the requirements.
 Generally USCIS will accept 33% of the value of certain assets as the same as income in order for you to meet the income requirement.
 For example: Suppose you have a home with $100,000 in equity or a bank account with a $100,000 balance.
 USCIS will likely allow you to claim 33% of this for the income requirement.
 If the income requirement is only $18,000 and you have no job but $100,000 in the bank (of which USCIS will credit you $33,000) then you will meet the income requirement.
 These rules change and may not be accurate at the time you are filing your case.

 Please speak to an Immigration Attorney before you file your affidavit of support.

-If you are unable to meet the income requirement you may get a co-sponsor to help you.
+If you are unable to meet the income requirement you MAY (not always) be able to get a co-sponsor to help you.
 (Although at the fiance visa level the certain consulates may not allow you to use a co-sponsor—check with the consulate through your attorney.)

 Usually co-sponsors consist of close relatives and very good friends.
 This is because they will have liability to the U.S. government should your fiance become a public charge (goes on welfare etc.) in any way.
 The co-sponsor may not have liability to the U.S. Government when filing Form I-134 (though they should check with their own Immigration Attorney to make sure) but a co-sponsor will have liability under an affidavit of support should they file one in support of a green card application.
 This liability can change but at a minimum will extend for several years.

 At the fiancé visa consular processing stage you will be filing Form I-134.
-You will also provide the following supporting evidence:
+You will also need to provide supporting evidence.
+We can help you prepare your supporting evidence.

 6. You must both be Free to Marry.
 You and your fiancée must both be free to get married (meaning that you are both eligible to get married) at the time you file your petition.
 Do not file a fiancé visa petition with USCIS if you or your fiancé has a pending divorce.
 This will not save you any time.
 On the contrary it will make your case take longer.
 My advice would be to review any previous annulments or divorces with a family law attorney to ensure that you and your fiancé are, in fact free to marry each other.
 (Believe it or not some people believe that their divorce has been finalized when in fact it hasn’t been finalized.
 As a result they are still married to their “previous” spouse.)